Assault and Injury Crimes in Minneapolis

 Aggravated assault could mean using a dangerous weapon during the assault, causing significant injury, or assaulting a person in a protected class.
 Almost any object, such as a golf club or a frying pan, could be a dangerous weapon.
 Significant injury could mean first aid, an ER visit, or hospital admission.
 Protected classes include emergency responders and prison guards.

 Since the burden of proof (beyond a reasonable doubt) is so high in these cases, a lack of evidence is often an effective defense.
 Many times, especially after a bar fight, the alleged victim only got a glimpse of the attacker.
 Voluntary intoxication is a defense in certain aggravated assault matters.
-Legally, intoxicated people cannot intend both the conduct (hitting a person) and the result (seriously injuring the person).
+Legally, intoxicated people may not be able to form the intent necessary to prove an assault case.

 Minnesota has relatively broad self-defense laws.
 Defendants may use a subjectively reasonable amount of force to fend off a threat to themselves, their property, or other people.
 Minnesota is not a stand-your-ground state.
 So, defendants have a duty to retreat, if possible, before they may use force.